abasallo/deliya-es-front/front/README.md

 # deliya.es-front

-ReactJS Frontend - Patisserie directly from small makers to consumers
+ReactJS - Patisserie directly from small makers to consumers

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).